You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 Fun Fact: Reed-Solomon codes, developed in the 1960s, are also employed in data storage devices like CDs and DVDs to protect against scratches and errors.

-When a QR Code is generated, the QR Code error correction level can be specified.
+When a QR Code is generated, the QR Code correction level can be specified.

 The error correction level determines the amount of redundant information added to the QR Code.